RebelGuy/chat-mate/projects/server/readme.md

 All non-primitive properties of `data` are of type `PublicObject`, which are reusable, schema-tagged objects which themselves contain either primitive types or other `PublicObject`s.
 The schema definitions for these can be found in the `./controllers/public` folder and will not be reproduced here.
 Please ensure the client's model is in sync at all times.

+Any data in the request body should also have a schema.
+This is always in sync with the schema version of the response object.

 ## Chat Endpoints
 Path: `/chat`.